1. For emergencies and accidents

 What if my situation doesn’t match one of those options?

-If your situation does not match any of the options listed above you’re not eligible for NZ publicly funded health services and so need to pay the full cost of the ambulance transport.
+If your situation does not match any of the options listed above you’re not eligible for NZ publicly funded ambulance services and so need to pay a higher charge for treatments and/or transport.

 |